zarroboogs/p4g-saveconv/README.md

 - The *Rescue Requests* save segment increased in size (due to internal struct changes), from `0x2908` bytes (PS Vita) to `0x3FAC` bytes (PC).
 - PC saves contain a new save segment (`0x30` bytes) that contains the Hero's name.
-- PS Vita saves are padded to `0x38000` bytes with garbage data from Vita memory.
+- PS Vita saves are padded to `0x38000` bytes with garbage data from PS Vita memory.
 PC saves aren't padded (`0x34D3D` bytes).

 ### `.binslot` Files